-The Olympic stadium in the heart of the Olympic park will host the four grand opening and closing ceremonies at London 2012 games.
-What’s so unique about this stadium is that it is flexible and yet can accommodate in total of 80,000 spectators at the time of the Olympics.
-The lower tier of the stadium is permanent which holds 25,000 spectators.
+The Olympic stadium in the heart of the Olympic Park will host the four grand opening and closing ceremonies at London 2012 games.
+What’s so unique about this stadium is that it is flexible and yet can accommodate a total of 80,000 spectators at the time of the Olympics.
+The lower tier of the stadium is permanent and holds 25,000 spectators.
 The upper tier can be removed and dismantled when the games are over.
 This is the first of its kind attempt to make a stadium with so much flexibility.
-All the material used in making of the stadium is rather on the impressive side.
+All the material used in the making of the stadium is rather on the impressive side.

 Not all the games will take place in the stadium, some will take place in west London, and some will take place outside London as well.
 To look at the complete list of venues please Click Here.

-The Park will also consist the modern Aquatic center with all the amenties.
+The Park will also consist of a modern Aquatic centre with all the amenities.

 Olympic Torch and Route

 The Olympic torch will be lit on 10th May using the sun’s rays at the Temple of Hera in Olympia, in a traditional hour-long ceremony in the midst of the historic ruins of the home of ancient Games.
-The Hellenic Olympic Committee (HOC) will take the Olympic flame on an 8 day relay around Greece before handing it over to the London 2012 representative in Panathenaic Stadium.
+The Hellenic Olympic Committee (HOC) will take the Olympic flame on an 8-day relay around Greece before handing it over to the London 2012 representative in Panathenaic Stadium.
 The torch will then be brought in to the UK on 18th May.
-The torch will do a 70 day tour staring on 18th May ending at the opening of the Olympic Games on 27th July 2012.
+The torch will do a 70-day tour starting on 18th May ending at the opening of the Olympic Games on 27th July 2012.